This article originally appeared on VICE US.

 So physically speaking, we’re actually healthier than our predecessors, but statistically, it doesn’t really matter.
 As we chug our Soylents, spin away on our Pelotons, get 10,000 steps every day, and treat sugar like it’s poison, we still manage to be depressed as hell; are soothing our woes with substances that could (and will) kill us; and have crippling anxiety.
 To round it all out, analysts write that paying for these behavioral health problems stresses us out even more, which contributes to being less healthy.

 As a millennial woman who goes on a jog most mornings; maintains a few no-alcohol nights per week; eats a balanced lunch hunched over at her desk; and currently has an unread email from herself, subject line “therapists,” in her inbox...
-I know nothing about the issues lined out in this report, personally.
+I know nothing about the issues outlined in this report, personally.
 But best of luck to the rest of you suckers, and see you in hell!

 Follow Hannah Smothers on Twitter.